Bubble Tea: A Layered and Sugar-Laced History with Recipe (ASIAN 258)

 Lu You, of course, was an early adopter, but he was not alone.
 Later cookbooks in Chinese disclose a world of creamy and milky teas.
 Strong black brews, whisked with butter until fluffy.
 There was also straight milk and fermented tea, served initially with salt, then sugar.
 Then something called leicha 擂茶, or pestle tea, came into fashion.

 The pestle tea is worth lingering over.
 I admit that when I first read the recipe, I imagined it would be disgusting.
-Some of you were less than impressed when Katie prepared it for you at our last food lab.
 Then I made a Ming-dynasty Chinese rendition and understood the power of beating the fats:

 Brew a strong brick of tea.
 Think of something really dense -- pu er, for example.
 Then blend in liberal amounts of butter or cream, mixed in turn with sesame paste.
 Let it foam.
 You have a choice of savory or sweet flavoring.
 If you are an American, I recommend a liberal hand with the sugar.